Kenzaburō Ōe: Activism

 In 1959 and 1960, Ōe participated in the Anpo protests against the U.S.-Japan Security Treaty as a member of a group of young writers, artists, and composers called the "Young Japan Society" (Wakai Nihon no Kai).
 The treaty allowed the United States to maintain military bases in Japan, and Ōe's disappointment at the failure of the protests to stop the treaty shaped his future writing.

 Ōe was involved with pacifist and anti-nuclear campaigns and wrote books regarding the atomic bombings of Hiroshima and Nagasaki and the Hibakusha.
-After meeting prominent anti-nuclear activist Noam Chomsky at a Harvard degree ceremony, Ōe began his correspondence with Chomsky by sending him a copy of his Okinawa Notes.
+After meeting prominent American anti-nuclear activist Noam Chomsky at a Harvard degree ceremony, Ōe began his correspondence with Chomsky by sending him a copy of his Okinawa Notes.
 While also discussing Ōe's Okinawa Notes, Chomsky's reply included a story from his childhood.
 Chomsky wrote that when he first heard about the atomic bombing of Hiroshima, he could not bear it being celebrated, and he went in the woods and sat alone until the evening. Ōe later said in an interview, "I've always respected Chomsky, but I respected him even more after he told me that."

+In a 2007 interview with The Paris Review, Ōe described himself as an anarchist.
+Stating: "In principle, I am an anarchist.
+Kurt Vonnegut once said he was an agnostic who respects Jesus Christ.
+I am an anarchist who loves democracy."

 Following the 2011 Fukushima nuclear disaster, he urged Prime Minister Yoshihiko Noda to "halt plans to restart nuclear power plants and instead abandon nuclear energy". Ōe said Japan has an "ethical responsibility" to abandon nuclear power in the aftermath of the Fukushima nuclear disaster, just as it renounced war under its postwar Constitution.
 He called for "an immediate end to nuclear power generation and warned that Japan would suffer another nuclear catastrophe if it tries to resume nuclear power plant operations".
 In 2013, he organized a mass demonstration in Tokyo against nuclear power. Ōe also criticized moves to amend Article 9 of the Constitution, which forever renounces war.

+In 2015, Ōe stated that he believed that the Japanese government had not adequately acknowledged or apologized for the comfort women issue.

 Personal life and death

 Ōe married in February 1960.
 His wife, Yukari, was the daughter of film director Mansaku Itami and sister of film director Juzo Itami.
 The same year he met Mao Zedong on a trip to China.
 He also went to Russia and Europe the following year, visiting Sartre in Paris.

 Ōe lived in Tokyo and had three children.
 In 1963, his eldest son, Hikari, was born with a brain hernia. Ōe initially struggled to accept his son's condition, which required surgery which would leave him with learning disabilities for life.
 Hikari lived with Kenzaburō and Yukari until he was middle-aged, and often composed music in the same room where his father was writing.

-Ōe died on 3 March 2023, at age 88.
+Ōe died on 3 March 2023 at the age of 88, reportedly due to old age.